withastro/docs/src/pages/en/guides/styling.md

 ## PostCSS

 Astro comes with PostCSS included as part of [Vite](https://vitejs.dev/guide/features.html#postcss).
 To configure PostCSS for your project, create a `postcss.config.js` file in the project root.
-You can import plugins using `require()` (don't forget to install them: `npm i -D postcss-preset-env`).
+You can import plugins using `require()` after installing them (for example `npm i autoprefixer`).

 ```js
 // ./postcss.config.js